robert-c-towell/skinnerbox2/design/COMPONENTS.md

   * Set any object or variable's property (increment, decrement)
   * Create new objects or variables
 * Object
   * A building block of the adventure.
-Items, Rooms, Connections, Players, NPCs, and Custom Objects are all objects
+Items, Scenes, Connections, Players, NPCs, and Custom Objects are all objects
   * Has a type
   * Has state
   * Can have inventory
   * Commands
   * Custom properties
-* Room
+* Scene
   * Has inventory
 * Connection
-  * Knows 2 rooms
+  * Knows 2 scenes
   * Knows which way they can be accessed
   * Has state
 * Items